 You introduced me to the bad stuff; now it’s messing with my brain

-bridge You’re a mean, nasty woman and you're out raising cane
+bridge 'Cause you’re a mean, nasty woman and you're out there raising cane

 3.